zoom/elektra/README.md

 # MVKD Implementation

 This is a sample implementation of the MVKD construction ELEKTRA.
 Both server and client are written in Go.
+This is an academic prototype not intended for production use.

 ## Outline